bunq/doc/DESCRIPTION.md

 ## Scenario

 In this use case the consumer and the merchant both have a bunq account.
 The consumer wants to pay with bunq and enters their alias in the bunq payment field at checkout.
 The merchant sends the request for payment to the consumer when the consumer presses enter.
 The consumer agrees to the request in the bunq mobile app and the merchant has immediate confirmation of the payment.
-Please be aware that if you will gain access to account information of other bunq users or initiate a payment for them, obtaining a PSD2 permit for your services may be required.
-Please take notice of our updated API Terms and Conditions on https://www.bunq.com for more information.
+Please be aware that if you will gain access to account information of other bunq users or initiate a payment for them, you require a PSD2 permit.

 ## Before you start